CaptainCoderOrg/AdventureQuest-Unity-2021/02-DieRoller/README.md

 Once you've added in several dice buttons, it's time to get the information displaying on the screen.
 To do this, we will learn how to create our own `UnityEvent`s.
-When you're ready, proceed to `03 - Adding an OnRoll Event`.
+When you're ready, proceed to [03 - Adding an OnRoll Event](../03-OnRollEvent/README.md).